Aircraft Mechanic

 I will soon be taking my oral an practical exam, and I want to know if yu can provide some helpful tips.

-Asked by john lenn over 9 years ago
+Asked by john lenn almost 10 years ago

 It's hard to offer specific tips on taking your O&P's Much depends upon who the DME is that is giving you the exams.
 Your best bet for really useful info is to talk to other people who have had that particular Examiner, who can let you know the areas that seem to get focused on during the testing.
 It seems that all the DME's that I've heard of, have particular areas that they like to focus on.
 Often depending upon their own work experience.